-The very first thing you need to do is accept your offer by the 14 April deadline.
+The very first thing you need to do is accept your offer by the deadline (12 April for master’s students and 19 April for bachelor’s students).
 You can do this after logging in at Universityadmissions.se.
 If you don’t accept your offer by the deadline, you’ll miss out on your place, so make sure to do so!

 2. Pay your first tuition fee instalment